cupping massage

 Do you bleed during cupping?

-Yes, during wet cupping therapy, the skin is pricked with a small needle to expel blood toxins.
 During your cupping treatment, you will bleed a small amount as the suction cups are placed over the pinpricks to increase blood flow.
 Due to the size of the pinprick, you will not bleed after the suction cups have been removed from the skin, and a small scab will form almost instantly.

 How often should you cup your back?